annargrs/ldt/docs/source/Tutorial/resources/corpus_resources.rst

 To this end, we are sharing the data that we used in our experiments. `Get in touch <http://www.cs.uml.edu/~arogers/>`_ if you'd like to make your data available here in the same way.

-English Wikipedia, August 2013 dump, pre-processed:
+Corpus resources files for English Wikipedia, August 2013 dump can be `downloaded here <https://my.pcloud.com/publink/show?code=XZzMFe7Z20t1QWsappQy7BlRdvrqcbrAM6HV>`_.
+The archive includes:
+  - frequency dictionary,
+  - cooccurrence data for linear unbound context window size 2,
+  - vocab file containing 269,864 words by which which all embeddings were filtered in the experiments described in the `LDT paper <http://aclweb.org/anthology/C18-1228>`_.

+The corpus itself, pre-processed:

  * `One-sentence per line, cleaned from punctuation <https://my.pcloud.com/publink/show?code=XZKxYV7ZIl9KNR5oLa5K2OMQlVuW1XJ1IV0V>`_
  * `One-word-per-line, parser tokenization <https://my.pcloud.com/publink/show?code=XZYcQV7ZR67964yEkEJhgHaM273JjptIUEpX>`_